 Florida OSHA Training

-Having an OSHA card benefits Florida employees working in any industry, from the medical field to theme parks, to manual labor and construction.
-Even if it's not required for your current job, having OSHA hazard recognition training on your resume for jobs in and outside the state can prove helpful.
+An official OSHA card from the U.S. Department of Labor (DOL) benefits Florida employees working in any industry, from the medical field to theme parks, manual labor and construction.
+Even if OSHA Outreach training is not required for your current job, getting your OSHA card is a low-cost way to improve your resume for future job opportunities in Florida and throughout the United States.

 Florida Labor Laws

-Florida Department of Health runs the Occupational Health and Safety Program (OHSP) to help research and educate employers about work-related illnesses and injuries, but Florida businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
+Florida Department of Health runs the Occupational Health and Safety Program (OHSP) to educate employers about work-related illnesses and injuries, but Florida businesses must also follow federal OSHA guidelines.

 The state of Florida provides occupational health surveillance, which aims to eliminate physical, mechanical, biological and chemical hazards in the workplace.
 The OHSP at the Florida Department of Health monitors the following: